ramblingbarney/refactored-funicular/README.md

 * As a user I want to see the recipe headings that have been created from fixtures ['Avocado and Tuna Tapas', 'Chinese Pepper Steak', 'Moroccan Chicken with Saffron and Preserved Lemon'].

-* Example acceptance criteria:
+* Acceptance criteria:
   * 3 recipes headings will be shown on the page ['Avocado and Tuna Tapas', 'Chinese Pepper Steak', 'Moroccan Chicken with Saffron and Preserved Lemon']

 ### Get Recipes Descriptions (Show all fixture recipes descriptions)

 * As a user I want to see the recipe descriptions that have been created from fixtures.

-* Example acceptance criteria:
+* Acceptance criteria:
   * 3 recipe descriptions will be shown on the page

 ### Add Recipe Name

 * As a user I want to add a recipe name.

-* Example acceptance criteria:
+* Acceptance criteria:
   * Entering text into the input box Recipe Name
   * Clicking button 'Add Recipe'
   * The recipe name will appear on the 'get_recipes' page